NguyenMav/Test_WebDev_MySQL_Bcrypt_FetchAPI/README.md

 5. Make sure you have MySQL server downloaded and change the database connection password to whatever you set.

+6. Then run 'node createDB.js' to make a database and table in MySQL server.

-6. That's it!
+7. That's it!
 I hope you know what else to do from here.
 Just run 'node index.js' once everything has been adjusted for you.